pytorch/tutorials/CONTRIBUTING.md

 # Contributor License Agreement ("CLA")

-In order to accept a pull request, you need to submit a CLA.
+In order to submit a pull request, you need to submit a CLA.
 You only need to do this once and you will be able to work on all of Facebook's open source projects, not just PyTorch.